testing-library/testing-library-docs/docs/marko-testing-library/setup.md

-For testing components rendered server side we can omit the `browser` option, however ideally you should also set the [`testEnvironment option`](https://jestjs.io/docs/en/configuration#testenvironment-string) to `node` which will disable loading JSDOM globally.
+For testing components rendered server side we can omit the `browser` option, however ideally you should also set the [`testEnvironment option`](https://jestjs.io/docs/en/configuration#testenvironment-string) to `node` which will disable loading jsdom globally.

 **jest.config.js**